 Payments for Infrastructure and Publicly Used Facilities.
 During the past decade, more than $2.5 million has been spent on crosswalk and road improvements for the benefit of the public.
 The University annually spends hundreds of thousands of dollars for the maintenance of University-owned but publicly used facilities such as the McCarter Theatre Center, an internationally renowned, Tony-award-winning regional arts facility; the Princeton Garden Theatre, the town’s only movie theater; and the upkeep of the Princeton train station, home to the “Dinky” shuttle train.

 Affordable Housing Contributions.
 The University is proud to partner with the Municipality of Princeton to provide significant funding for the construction and renovation of affordable housing in the community.
-Since 2000, the University’s contributions to affordable housing have totaled more than $4 million.
+In the past decade, the University’s contributions to affordable housing have totaled more than $2 million.
+Additionally, in this same period, the University has created 25 unites of affordable housing that are available to the general public on Leigh Avenue, Bayard Lane and in phase one of Merwick Stanworth.

 Support and Special Gifts.
 The University has contributed more than $10 million in special gifts to municipalities and community organizations over the past decade.